aryanrsripathi/sf-permset-comparator/README.md

   are resolved via fallback objects or the Tooling API; in rare cases a grant may display as its raw ID if none of the fallbacks resolve it.

-## License

-Add a license of your choice (e.g. MIT) before publishing this repository publicly.